microsoft/pxt-adafruit/docs/lessons/rotation-animation/quiz.md

 <br/>

-## 4. Draw the areas on the micro:bits to illustrate the code below.
+## 4. Draw the areas on the @boardname@s to illustrate the code below.
 Explain why you chose to draw in those areas.

 ```blocks
 basic.showLeds(`